Accidents and incidents involving the V-22 Osprey: July 1992

-On 20 July 1992, pre-production V-22 #4's right engine failed and caused the aircraft to drop into the Potomac River by Marine Corps Base Quantico with an audience of Department of Defense and industry officials.
+On 20 July 1992, pre-production V-22 #4's right engine failed and caused the aircraft to drop into the Potomac River by Marine Corps Base Quantico with an audience of Department of Defense and industry officials watching.
 Flammable liquids collected in the right nacelle and led to an engine fire and subsequent failure.
-All seven on board were killed and the V-22 fleet was grounded for 11 months following the accident.
+All seven on board were killed and the V-22 fleet was grounded for eleven months following the accident.
 A titanium firewall now protects the composite propshaft.

 April 2000

 A V-22 loaded with Marines, to simulate a rescue, attempted to land at Marana Northwest Regional Airport in Arizona on 8 April 2000.
-It descended faster than normal (over 2000 ft/min) from an unusually high altitude with a forward speed of under 45 mph when it suddenly stalled its right rotor at 245 ft, rolled over, crashed, and exploded, killing all 19 on board.
+It descended faster than normal (over 2000 ft/min) from an unusually high altitude with a forward speed of under 45 mph when it suddenly stalled its right rotor at 245 ft, rolled over, crashed, and exploded, killing all nineteen on board.

-The cause was determined to be vortex ring state (VRS), a fundamental limitation on vertical descent which is common to helicopters.
+The cause was determined to be vortex ring state (VRS), a fundamental limitation on vertical descent that is common to helicopters.
 At the time of the mishap, the V-22's flight operations rules restricted the Osprey to a descent rate of 800 ft/min at airspeeds below 40 kn (restrictions typical of helicopters); the crew of the accident aircraft had descended at over twice this rate.
 Another factor that may have triggered VRS was the operation of multiple aircraft in close proximity, also believed to be a risk factor for VRS in helicopters.

 Subsequent testing showed that the V-22 and other tiltrotors are generally less susceptible to VRS than helicopters; VRS entry is more easily recognized, recovery is more intuitive for the pilot, altitude loss is significantly less, and, with sufficient altitude (2000 ft or more), VRS recovery is relatively easy.
 The V-22 has a safe descent envelope as large as or larger than most helicopters, further enhancing its ability to enter and depart hostile landing zones quickly and safely.
 The project team also dealt with the problem by adding a simultaneous warning light and voice that says "Sink Rate" when the V-22 approaches half of the VRS-vulnerable descent rate.